-The Authority had \$43.6 million in outstanding long-term debt at the end of 2020 (See Outstanding Long-Term Debt - Table IV).
+The Authority had \$41.9 million in outstanding long-term debt at the end of 2021, including current bonds due within one year (See Outstanding Long-Term Debt - Table IV).
 Long-Term debt is comprised of two components - 2015 Revenue Bonds, and Compensated Absences payable.
 More detailed information about long-term debt can be found in Note 5 of the Notes to Financial Statements.